khianvictorycalderon/MERN-Demo/README.md

 - React
 - NodeJS

+Other libraries used:
+- Nodes Type
+- UI Shadcn

 To run the frontend project:
 1. `cd frontend`
 2. `npm install` (If you haven't have node_modules folder yet)